ArcticWebb/Alaska_Permafrost_Thaw_Database/CONTRIBUTING.md

 4. **Add your new thaw locations** to the `Main_Dataset/Alaska_Permafrost_Thaw_Database.csv` file.
     - Please ensure your data follows the existing data structure below.
     - Refer to the table below for detailed descriptions of each column.
+    - If you have multiple entries for a column (e.g. multiple types of thaw features, multiple satellites used, etc.) please separate entries with a semi-colon.
 5. **Commit** your changes with a clear message (e.g. "New thermokarst lakes on North Slope by Merritt Turetsky").
 6. **Push the branch** to your fork.
 7. **Open a Pull Request (PR)** to the main repository.